 Or should the technology vendors themselves be offering training?

-If you look to the United States, tech vendors are ahead of the game when it comes to formalised technology training, recognised qualifications and providing users with resources that allow them to improve their knowledge, earn qualifications and increase their skills.
+If you look to the United States, tech vendors are ahead of the game when it comes to formalized technology training, recognized qualifications & providing users with resources that allow them to improve their knowledge, earn qualifications & increase their skills.

-HubSpot, for instance, includes an array of certifications within its platform for users to learn more about the technology, as well as gain a wider understanding of the marketing, sales and service industry.
+HubSpot, for instance, includes an array of certifications within its platform for users to learn more about the technology, as well as gain a wider understanding of the marketing, sales & service industry.

 So should financial technology vendors be expected to offer the same to help teams get to grips with the software they provide?